AdeyaOduor/calculators.js/README.md

 # JavaScript-calculators

-Calculators with basic arithmetic operations built using HTML5, CSS3 and JS ES6 features.
+Calculators with basic arithmetic operations built using HTML5, CSS3 and Vanilla JS.

 ## Features